Why is Caregiving So Exhausting Even When You Love Your Parents?

 Watching Carol accept her award, I began to think of caregiving situations which made me find a clip from her show about “momma.”
 Watching the Momma on a Roll video led me to think of another program, the Jeffersons.
 Both videos have been inserted into this article.

 When you watch the videos, you may smile.
 I believe that laughter and humor are necessary for caregiving.
 Caregiving humor helps caregivers maintain sanity on days when everything goes wrong.
-Humor can be found even the most serious situations if we look hard enough.
+Humor can be found in even the most serious situations if we look hard enough.

 “The person who brings laughter into a room is indeed blessed.”
 Bennet Cerf